 - 1. The CCOC shall oversee the Clinical Compliance Plan and related activities across the University.
 This includes reviewing applicable policies and procedures; compliance of individual departments and providers; OOC risk assessment and work plans; compliance violations, and corrective action plans. - 2.
-The CCOC shall be comprised of the following members: - Associate Dean of Clinical Compliance (Chair) - Chief Compliance and Privacy Officer - Executive Director, Clinical Compliance Officer - Provider members (7) - Vice President & Chief Risk Officer (Cornell University) - Chief Compliance and Privacy Officer (Cornell University) - Chief Audit Executive (Cornell University) - Associate Medical Director of Information Services - Senior Director, Central Business Office - Clinical Department Administrators (2) - Associate Vice President, Deputy General Counsel - Senior Associate General Counsel - 3.
+The CCOC shall be comprised of the following members: - Associate Dean of Clinical Compliance (Chair) - Chief Compliance and Privacy Officer - Executive Director, Clinical Compliance Officer - Director of Compliance Operations - Provider members (9) - Vice President & Chief Risk Officer (Cornell University) - Chief Compliance and Privacy Officer (Cornell University) - Chief Audit Executive (Cornell University) - Associate Medical Director of Information Services - Senior Director, Central Business Office - Clinical Department Administrators (1) - Associate Vice President, Deputy General Counsel - Senior Associate General Counsel - Research Members (1) - Revenue Cycle Member (1) - Chief Research Compliance Officer & Research Integrity Officer - 3.
 75% attendance is required for all committee members.
 Less than 75% attendance may result in removal from the Committee.
 Exceptions may apply and will be considered at the discretion of the Chair. - 4.
 CCOC may invite guests to attend the meeting to present as a subject matter expert (SME) and/or to provide details/advice on a specific compliance issue. - 5.
 CCOC will review and keep current with applicable laws, regulations, and procedures relevant to the Clinical Compliance Plan.